40net-cloud/xpert2023_aws_networking_demystified/docs/lab2 Enhance Security by deploying FortiGate CNF.md

 ## Deploy FortigateCNF
-In the next part of the LAB, we'll setup FortigateCNF to inspect traffic in between both subnets.
+In this part of the LAB, we'll setup FortigateCNF to inspect traffic in between both subnets.

 ![East-West.drawio.png](../images/architecture1-Single-VPC-East-West.drawio.png)